One of the most common and most annoying causes of performance issues on Ethernet networks is the duplex mismatch.

 First, understand that mismatches most often occur because one side is set to autonegotiate and the other side is manually set to full-duplex.
 Don't believe any rumors you hear about autonegotiation not working or not being reliable.
 They just aren't true.

 The next thing to understand is that there isn't really any negotiation involved.
 When you set an adapter to "autonegotiate" what you're really doing is telling it to broadcast its capabilities (i.e. advertise that it supports both full and half duplex, or only half duplex) and listen for similar advertisements (these are really messages inserted into the Fast Link Pulses).
+Conversely, when you set an adapter for anything other than "autonegotiate" you are disabling both its ability to send advertisements and receive them.

 So, the quick way to tell is this: